MitulMistry/react-google-news/README.md

 The application implements Bootstrap via [Reactstrap](https://reactstrap.github.io/).
 It makes front end API calls with [fetch](https://github.com/github/fetch).

 ## Commands
+`npm run start` - Build for development and run the Express server.
+Code changes will be implemented automatically through hot reloading.

 `npm run build` - Use Webpack to build for production.

-`npm run start` - Run the Express server via Node.
+`npm run serve` - Run the Express server via Node.

-`npm run dev` - Build for development and run the Express server.
-Code changes will be implemented automatically through hot reloading.

 ## Install Instructions
 Node Package Manager (NPM) is used for dependencies.
 To install the application locally, follow these instructions: